Families of Blowups of the Real Affine Plane: Classification, Isotopies and Visualization: Introduction

-\begin{itemize} \item[\rm{(1.0)}] \begin{itemize} \item[\rm{(a)}] \textit{Deformation Problem}: ``Can one connect two arbitrary oriented isomorphic embedded blowups of the real affine plane by a continuous family within their isomorphism class?'' \item[{(b)}] \textit{Classification Problem}: ``Is there a simple criterion to detect whether two regular embedded blowups of the affine plane are oriented isomorphic?'' \end{itemize} \end{itemize}
+\begin{itemize} \item[\rm{(1.0)}] \begin{itemize} \item[\rm{(a)}] \textit{Deformation Problem}: "Can one connect two arbitrary oriented isomorphic embedded blowups of the real affine plane by a continuous family within their isomorphism class?" \item[{(b)}] \textit{Classification Problem}: "Is there a simple criterion to detect whether two regular embedded blowups of the affine plane are oriented isomorphic?" \end{itemize} \end{itemize}

-We shall see, that both of these problems find an affirmative answer.
-At first view, this is a result of theoretical nature -- but it also is of considerable practical meaning: Namely, once having tested that two embedded blowups $B$ and $C$ of the real affine plane are oriented isomorphic, one can use the animated visualization procedure of \cite{SS} to ``produce a sequence of pictures which shows a deformation of the two blowups $B$ to $C$ within their common isomorphism class.''
-Moreover, our answer to the classification problem gives an easy way to detect whether two regular embedded blowups are oriented isomorphic. \\ We shall provide a few simple examples of this.
-Let us also note, that all illustrations in the present paper base on the visualization {\sc RealSurf} as developed by C. Stussak (see \cite{St}). \\
+We shall see, that both of these problems find an affirmative answer (see Theorem~\ref{Theorem REIS} and Theorem~\ref{Theorem EI1}).
+At first view, these are results of theoretical nature -- but, indeed, they also are of considerable practical meaning: Namely, once having tested that two embedded blowups $B$ and $C$ of the real affine plane are oriented isomorphic, one can use the animated visualization procedure of \cite{SS} to produce a family or sequence of pictures which shows a deformation between the two blowups $B$ and $C$ within their common isomorphism class.
+Moreover, our answer to the classification problem gives an easy way to detect whether two regular embedded blowups are oriented isomorphic.
+We shall provide a number of examples of this, including illustrations based on the visualization program {\sc RealSurf} developed by C. Stussak (see \cite{St}).\\

-{\rm \bf{Blowups of the Real affine Plane.}} {\rm We now start to set the precise setting in which we shall work.
-So, let $Z \subset \mathbb{R}^2$ be a finite set and let $U \subset \mathbb{R}^2$ be an open bounded and star-shaped set with closure $\overline{U}$ such that $Z \subset U$ -- for example an open disk containing $Z.$ We fix a pair of two-variate real polynomials
+{\rm \bf{Blowups of the Real Affine Plane.}} We now start to set the precise setting in which we shall work.
+Let $Z \subset \mathbb{R}^2$ be a finite set and let $U \subset \mathbb{R}^2$ be an open bounded and star-shaped set with closure $\overline{U}$ such that $Z \subset U$ -- for example an open disk containing $Z.$ We fix a pair of two-variate real polynomials.

 \begin{itemize} \item[\rm{(1.1)}] $\underline{f} := (f_0,f_1) \in \mathbb{R}[{\bf x}, {\bf y}]^2$ such that $\mathrm{Z}_{\overline{U}}(\underline{f}) := \{p \in \overline{U} \mid f_0(p) = f_1(p) = 0\} = Z. $ \end{itemize}